CTCycle/XREPORT-radiological-reports-generator/assets/docs/ui/components_and_patterns.md

 - `MainLayout` provides top branding, primary navigation, and routed content.
 - Route pages own functional modules while reusing shared components for consistency.

+`ReportDraftEditorComponent` is shared by the live inference draft and persisted report detail page.
+It renders the model-declared output sections, keeps raw-report output intact, and supports read-only rendering when a session is not in a successful editable state.

 The Settings route reuses the existing footer gear navigation control and `app-nav-button` active styling.
 It does not duplicate the theme selector or